 The QSuper Board has appointed QInvest to provide financial product advice and superannuation account administration services.
-The Financial Services Guide gives you information about the financial services QInvest Limited offers.
-It also provides information about QInvest Limited's relationships with third parties and advice about what to do if you have a complaint.
+The Financial Services Guide gives you information about the financial services QInvest Limited offers and the QSuper products that are issued by the QSuper Board.
+It also provides information about third party relationships and what to do if you have a complaint.

 Product dashboards provide information (like return targets, fees and risk) to help you compare QSuper's Lifetime, our MySuper approved option, with other MySuper products.
 A dashboard is available for each of the eight groups within Lifetime.

 You’ll find more about MySuper funds on ASIC's MoneySmart website.